 At Signature Impact Windows, we get a lot of questions about hurricane windows versus impact windows.
 Many revolve around the level of protection these reinforced windows will give, including “will hurricane impact resistant windows break?” and “are hurricane impact windows soundproof?”

-Not only do hurricane impact windows increase the value of your Miami home, they can also increase your enjoyment of the space.
+Not only do hurricane impact windows increase the value of your home or commercial building, they can also increase your enjoyment of the space.
 Plus, buyers want a home that will be protected during storms.
-So, installing FHA hurricane impact windows not only protects you now but can increase the value of your home, as well.
+So, installing FHA hurricane impact windows is a wise investment.

 Hurricane impact windows are a major upgrade from regular windows.
 They’re created with a durable, clear laminate between two solid and gale-proof panes.
 This means that the window will remain intact even when hit with flying debris.
 While the outside pane may shatter, the protective laminate will keep the inside pane from breaking, shielding the interior of your home and any occupants from flying broken glass.
 Hurricane windows, while strong enough to protect from winds, often shatter when hit.